 A recipe for Lavash (Armenian Flatbread)!
 Flour, salt, and water are combined to form a smooth dough, rolled into thin sheets, and baked until golden.

-Lavash (Լավաշ) is an Armenian Flatbread now found throughout western Asia and the Middle East.
+Lavash (Լավաշ) is an Armenian and Iranian Flatbread now found throughout western Asia and the Middle East.
 They are especially delicious warm from the oven wrapped with cheese and fresh greens or even as the base for Musakhan Wraps (Palestinian Chicken Wraps).
 After drying, they can also be crumbled into Khash (a winter soup).

 Traditionally, this bread is baked in a clay oven called a tonir (թոնիր).
 I tried to make use with the closest option in the kitchen, a pizza stone in a hot oven.
 Preheat the oven and stone for about an hour before baking the bread to make sure it is as hot as possible.
 If you don’t have a pizza stone, a large baking sheet may be used in a pinch.
 Lightly oil the baking sheet to keep the bread from sticking.
 Lavash bakes quickly, so stay near the oven to keep an eye on it.